 It’s the kind of city you can actually imagine yourself living in; there are loads of tasty places to eat (think paella), a vibey nightlife, and a park that winds its way through the middle of the city all the way to the sea.

 Whatttt?
 We know, this place is so amazing.
 Just by glancing at a picture of this city, you can tell it’s going to be magical – and trust us, it is.
+It’s good place to base yourself in Spain when exploring Andalucia.

 Like walking around in the past, Cordoba wins its place in our most amazing places to visit in Spain list for being a mentally amazing medieval city.

-Not only is Cordoba literally like a time warp, it’s a fun place to spend your night too.
+Not only is Cordoba literally like a time warp, but it’s also a fun place to spend your night too.
 Its got a buzzy drinking culture and ah-mazing food.
 Cordoba all about plazas and patios and staying in a cool place with a balcony where you can people watch for days and days.

 Seville is the fourth-largest city in Spain and the capital of the southern region of Andalusia.
 It is one of best places in Spain to visit for its laidback culture Moorish influence.
 Seville is most famous for its breathtaking Mudéjar-style palace Alcázar of Seville.